fffej/katacoda-scenarios/learn-bash/slicing-dicing-text.md

 There's much more to learn about `grep`.
 Reading the manual pages is highly recommended.

 One of the most powerful is `cut`.
 This allows you to treat each line as a delimited list and extract data appropriately.
-Let's extract out the first and third fields (skipping the time).
+Let's extract out the first and third fields (skipping the second).

 `cut -c1,3 ~/chemical-elements.txt`{{execute}}